 Section 1.
 PROCEDURE

-A school filing a protest in accordance with NFHS sport rules shall make out the protest in triplicate.
+- A school filing a protest in accordance with RIIL/NFHS sport rules shall make out the protest in triplicate.
 One copy will go to the Executive Director/Assistant Executive Director; the second through the Executive Director to the school or schools protested against, and the third copy is to be retained by the protesting school.
-The protest must be signed by the Principal or Acting Principal and postmarked not later than forty-eight (48) hours after the completion of the game or contest.
-The protest must be accompanied by a fee of $50.00 which is to be returned to the school in the event the decision is in favor of the protesting school, but forfeited to the RIIL Treasury in case of an adverse decision.
+The protest must be signed by the Principal or Acting Principal and received by the Executive Director no later than forty-eight (48) hours after the completion of the game or contest.
+The protest must be accompanied by a fee of $50.00 which is to be returned to the school in the event the decision is in favor of the protesting school,but forfeited to the RIIL Treasury in case of an adverse decision.
 This protest shall include all facts relevant to the protested situation.
 The procedure for handling protests is:

 - If any of the procedures, deadlines, etc. as set down in the rule for filing a protest are not strictly adhered to, the protest shall be immediately disallowed and the two schools in contention so notified.
 The Executive Director/Assistant Executive Director shall weigh this protest procedure and make the determination whether the protest shall be heard or terminated at this stage.